Skip to Main Content

 Revise your draft.

-Edit and proofread the final draft.
+Edit and proofread your final draft.

-A WRITER AT WORK: Max King’s Analysis
+Max King’s Analysis

 REFLECTION